rmarafioti/bookBuddy/README.md

 Overall I am happy I was able to achieve the functionality that the project asked for and create a styled look with css knowledge I've gained from styling other past projects.

-Things I would add or improve upon:
+Things I would add or improve upon for better user experience:

+-Change the color of the text when the available staus is true -dipsplay a message that the user needs to be logged in to check out a book, this message should also be a link to the authform